Paraiyar: Etymology

 Robert Caldwell, a nineteenth-century missionary and grammarian who worked in South India, was in agreement with some Indian writers of the same period who considered the name to derive from the Tamil word parai (drum).

-According to this hypothesis, the Paraiyars were originally a community of drummers who performed at auspicious events like weddings and funerals.
+According to this hypothesis, the Paraiyars were originally a community of drummers who performed at important events like weddings and funerals.

 M. Srinivasa Aiyangar, writing a little later, found this etymology unsatisfactory, arguing that beating of drums could not have been an occupation of so many people.

+Sociologist Karthikeyan Damodaran also challenges the notion that the Paraiyars were primarily drum beaters, arguing they are the largest caste group in Tamil Nadu and engaged in diverse occupations like agriculture and weaving.
+He contends that the name's history is misleading, with some scholars even linking its etymology to the Malayalam word 'paraiy' (to speak).
+Damodaran asserts that their shared experience of untouchability, stemming from the "menial" perception of their various jobs, was the unifying factor.

 Some other writers, such as Gustav Solomon Oppert, have derived the name from the Tamil word poraian, the name of a regional subdivision mentioned by ancient Tamil grammarians, or the Sanskrit pahariya, meaning "hill man".

 More recently, George L. Hart's textual analysis of the Sangam literature (c.
 300 BCE – 300 CE) has led him to favour Caldwell's earlier hypothesis.
 The literature has references to the Tamil caste system and refers to a number of "low-born" groups variously called Pulaiyar and Kinaiyar.
 Hart believes that one of the drums called kiṇai in the literature later came to be called paṟai and the people that played the drum were paraiyar (plural of paraiyan).

 Paraiyar as a word referring to an occupational group first appears in the second century CE writings of Mangudi Kilar.

-The Purananuru mentions the Tudiyar, the Panar, the Paraiyar and the Kadambar as one of the four tribes of the Tamil world which should be respected.
+The 335th poem of the Purananuru mentions the Paraiyar:

+This poem is sometimes interpreted as evidence of there being only four castes in ancient Tamilakam.
+However, in their translation of the Purananuru, George L. Hart and Hank Heifetz argue that this interpretation is incorrect: as with other poems in this section of the Purananuru, this verse "deals with life in a marginal village...
+All these plants, food, castes, and gods are typically those found in such marginal areas," and thus the four castes mentioned here should not be taken as a comprehensive list of all Tamil castes in this period.